T-Troll/alienfx-tools/README.md

 The following commands are available:
 - `status` Showing AlienFX device IDs and their lights IDs and status.
 Output is different for low- and high- level SDKs.
 - `set-all=r,g,b[,br]` Sets all AlienFX lights to the specified color.
 Ex: `set-all=255,0,0` for red lights, `set-all=255,0,0,128` for dimmed red.
 NB: For low-level, it requires lights setup using `alienfx-probe`/-gui to work correctly!
 - `set-one=<dev-id>,<light-id>,r,g,b[,br]` Set one light to color provided.
 Check light IDs using `status` command first.
 Ex: `set-one=0,1,0,0,255` - set light #2 at the device #1 to blue color.
-For low-level SDK, current active device will be used if devID=0, otherwise it switch to device with ID provided.
+For low-level SDK, current active device will be used if devID=0, otherwise it switch to device with PID provided.
 - `set-zone=<zone>,r,g,b[,br]` Set zone (see possible zones list below) light to color provided.
 This command only works with high-level API.
 - `set-action=<dev-id>,<light-id>,<action>,r,g,b[,br[,<action>,r,g,b,br]]` Set light to color provided and enable action.
 You can define up to 9 actions in this command, but only first 1 or 2 will be used for high-level API and for older devices.
-For low-level SDK, current active device will be used if devID=0, otherwise it switch to device with ID provided.
+For low-level SDK, current active device will be used if devID=0, otherwise it switch to device with PID provided.
 - `set-zone-action=<action>,<zone>,r,g,b[,br,r,g,b[,br]]` Set zone light to color provided and enable action.
 This command only works with high-level API.
 - `set-power=<light-id>,r,g,b,r,g,b` Set light as a hardware power button.
 First color for AC, 2nd for battery power.
 This command only works with low-level API.
 - `set-tempo=<tempo>` Set next action tempo (in milliseconds).
-- `set-dev=<devID>` Switch active device to this ID (low-level only).
+- `set-dev=<pid>` Switch active device to this PID (low-level only).
 - `Update` Updates light status (for looped commands or old devices).
 - `Reset` Reset current device.
 - `low-level` Next commands pass trough low-level API (USB driver) instead of high-level.